simonjoh/YAPSCO-10V/README.md

 ## Disclaimer
 The board is being manufactured and therefore have not been tested yet.
-The only thing I have tested, is the DC-DC controller on a breadboard, but since everything has mainly been kept as the original so it should just work right out of the box, right? :)
+The only thing I have tested, is the DC-DC controller on a breadboard, but since everything has mainly been kept as the original it should just work right out of the box, right? :)